Basildon Park: 19th century

 In 1838, as Oliver Twist was published, Sykes, out of funds and publicly humiliated, finally sold Basildon Park for just £3,000 less than the £100,000 he had been seeking.

 Basildon's interiors were now finally completed and the estate had a seventy-year period of security.
 The new owner was James Morrison, a Hampshire born, self-made millionaire.
 From humble beginnings as an employee of a London haberdasher, he had married his employer's daughter, entered into partnership with his father-in-law and expanded the business.
 By 1820, Morrison was possessed of a fortune he was investing wisely to become one of Victorian England's wealthiest men.
-A politician, between 1830 and 1847, he was one time MP for St Ives, Ipswich and the Inverness burghs.
+A politician, between 1830 and 1847, he was one time MP for St Ives, Ipswich and the Inverness Burghs.

 In addition to Basildon, Morrison owned several estates, including Fonthill and Islay.
-The mansions provided a setting for his huge art collection, which included works by Constable, Turner and many Italian and Dutch old masters.
+The mansions provided a setting for his huge art collection, which included works by John Constable, J. M. W. Turner and many Italian and Dutch old masters.
 Basildon was to be the setting for some of his finest works.

 To create that setting, Morrison employed the architect John Buonarotti Papworth.
 At Basildon, Papworth combined the roles of architect and interior decorator, helping to create what Morrison described as "a casket for my pictorial gems."
 Many of Papworth's more ambitious plans were not realised; the demolition and replacement by colonnades of the yards, the conversion of a courtyard into a sculpture gallery, and the creation of a carriage ramp to the piano nobile on the East front were all declined by Morrison.
 However, the house was fitted up with a hot water system and fire precautions, and the decoration of the principal reception rooms was completed in suitably classical styles.

 Morrison died at Basildon on 30 October 1857.